KenChiri/moversDjango/README.md

-**Movers Website

-Description
+MOVERS WEBSITE
+DESCRIPTION
 This project is a web application for a moving company, designed to manage customer moving orders.
 It provides a platform for customers to explore moving services and place orders, while allowing the company to manage these orders efficiently.
-Features
+FEATURES

 Homepage showcasing available moving services
 Customer order management system
 User-friendly interface for browsing services and placing orders

-Technologies Used
+TECHNOLOGIES USED

 Backend: Django (Python web framework)
 Frontend: HTML, CSS, JavaScript
 Database: [Specify your database, e.g., SQLite, PostgreSQL]

-Setup and Installation
+SETUP AND INSTALLATION

 Clone the repository:
-Copygit clone [your-repository-url]
+git clone [your-repository-url]

-Navigate to the project directory:
+Navigate to the project directory: cd [your-project-name]
-Copycd [your-project-name]

 Create a virtual environment:
-Copypython -m venv venv
+python -m venv venv
 Activate the virtual environment:

 On Windows:
-Copyvenv\Scripts\activate
+venv\Scripts\activate
 On macOS and Linux:
-Copysource venv/bin/activate
+source venv/bin/activate

-Install the required dependencies:
-Copypip install -r requirements.txt
+Install the required dependencies: pip install -r requirements.txt
 Run database migrations:
-Copypython manage.py migrate
+python manage.py migrate
 Start the development server:
-Copypython manage.py runserver
+python manage.py runserver
 Open a web browser and navigate to http://localhost:8000

+USAGE